Meeth8/store-rating-fullstack/README.md

 🔑 API Endpoints:

-Method	Endpoint	Description	Auth Required	Role,
+Method	Endpoint	Description	Auth Required	Role.
-POST	/api/users	Register new user	No	Any,
+POST	/api/users	Register new user	No	Any.
-POST	/api/login	Login, returns JWT	No	Any,
+POST	/api/login	Login, returns JWT	No	Any.
-GET	/api/users	Get all users	Yes	Admin,
+GET	/api/users	Get all users	Yes	Admin.
-GET	/api/stores	Get all stores	Yes	Any,
+GET	/api/stores	Get all stores	Yes	Any.
 POST	/api/stores	Add a new store	Yes	Admin
 POST	/api/ratings	Submit/update a rating	Yes	User
 GET	/api/ratings/:storeId	Get ratings for a store	Yes	Any